 Having graduated from IBA Karachi with a Master’s in Public Administration (MPA), at the age of 21, Hasan went looking for a job and found one at an American multinational, Standard Vacuum Oil Company, Stanvac for short, that ran petrol pumps across Pakistan.

 They posted him to Peshawar as a trainee salesperson under the supervision of the District Sales Supervisor of the area, someone who had been there at the job for quite some time.
 The supervisor taught Hasan the initial tricks of the trade — and much more besides.
-The things Hasan remembered the most about him was his friendly demeanor and a charming smile — especially the charming smile.
+The things Hasan remembered the most about him were his friendly demeanor and a charming smile — especially the charming smile.
 He described it as “totally disarming”.

 The supervisor with a disarming smile was none other than Mr. Ishtiaq Esker, the husband of the young expectant mother who went to Colorado to study, and gave birth to a baby girl, Shaila, the hostess of the party that October night in Westchester, New York, where I spotted her mother’s portrait on the wall.